ManlyMarco/Illusion_HeightBar/README.md

 # Koikatsu HeightBar
 Plugin for Koikatu! character maker that allows measuring of the character's height in centimeters.
-It makes it easier to have consistent height of your characters and to more closely match reproduced characters.
+It makes it easier to have consistent height of your characters and to more closely reproduce existing characters.

 Based on the original HeightBar plugin made by essu.